Noncommutative rational P\'olya series: An important lemma

 It is clear that \ref{graph:sub}--\ref{graph:map} are preserved for $\cT_i$.
 Property \ref{graph:union} also carries over for vertices other than $\alpha$.
 To verify \ref{graph:union} for $\alpha$, let $a \in \Omega_{\le N-i} \cap W$.
 Then $a \mu(x) \in W' \cap \Omega_{\le N-(i-1)}$ and hence $a\mu(x) \in W_j'$ for some $j$ by \ref{graph:union}.
 Thus $a \in W_j$.

-To see that this process terminates, note that each $\cT_i$ is $s$-regular of height at most $m$, and hence has at most $s^{m}$ vertices.
+To see that this process terminates, note that each $\cT_i$ is $s$-regular (except for the leaves) of height at most $m$, and hence has at most $s^{m}$ vertices.
 Since each $\cT_i$ has $s$ vertices more than $\cT_{i-1}$, the process terminates after at most $s^{m-1}$ steps, that is $l \le s^{m-1}+1$.

 Instead of \ref{graph:map}, the final graph $\cT_l$ has the stronger property that if $W$ labels a leaf and $x \in X$, then there exists $W'$ labeling a leaf of $\cT_l$ such that $W \mu(x) \subseteq W'$.
 Defining $Y'$ to be the union of all labels of leaves of $T_l$, this implies $Y'\mu(x) \subseteq Y'$ for each $x \in X$ and hence $Y' \mu(X^*) \subseteq Y'$.
 As $Y'$ contains $u \in \Omega_{\le N - s^{m-1} -1}$, this implies $\Omega \subseteq Y' \subseteq Y$. \end{proof}